The Gender Gap in Startup Funding

-- Tracking and comparing startups with similar characteristics (i.e. quality and capital needs), they find that male-led startups raised 5x more funding than the female-led ones in the samples.
+- Tracking and comparing startups with similar characteristics (i.e. quality and capital needs), they find that male-led startups raised 5x more funding than the female-led ones.

 - They then analyzed the Q&A sessions between 140 venture capitalists (of which 40% are female) and 189 entrepreneurs (12% female).

 They found one crystal-clear difference between the Q&A session: male entrepreneurs are more likely to get asked promotion-based questions, which focus on achievements and advancements, while their counterparts are more likely to get asked prevention-based questions, which revolve around responsibility and security.